mimminou/PDBASER/README.md

 # Downloads

-For Windows X86_64 :  Check releases section.
+For Windows x86/x64 : A binary setup is available in releases section.

+For Unix/Unix-like(Linux/MacOS etc..) : Source is available in releases section.

 # Citations